hzabun/LLM-PyGame-experiment/prompts.md

 ## Update with level.py and new window size

 ### Textv1
-mainFilePromptText = """Write Pygame code in an object oriented way to create a simple main file for a game.
+mainFilePromptTextv1 = """Write Pygame code in an object oriented way to create a simple main file for a game.
 The main file will be used as controller for the whole game.
 The main file has the following states: 'initialized', 'main_menu', 'level_generation' and 'quitting'.
 The main file imports the following: